NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Eldritch Anatomist.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill and the Fleshwarp Lore skill.
-You gain the [[Feats/Assurance|Assurance]] skill feat with Medicine.
+You gain the [[Assurance|Assurance]] skill feat with Medicine.

 *Source: Pathfinder: Abomination Vaults Player's Guide* *OGL*